Uncontested Divorces in Houston, TX: Divorce Lawyers Tips

-I am a Houston uncontested divorce lawyer.
-I do, and have done, many uncontested divorces.
+I do, and have done, many uncontested divorces in Texas.
 As cases go, they are generally on the easier side of the curve compared to most.
 In fact, they are not much work at all…if they are truly uncontested…and without children, a prior court order or children from another partner since the spouses have been separated.

 Without fail, I’m sitting in the courtroom waiting for my turn to free a client from the bonds of a failed marriage when I see a Pro Se party (someone who acts as their own lawyer) approach the bench.
 They have all of their paper work, nice and tidy, their “what to say to the judge list” ready to go, and finally the judge says, “Please raise your right hand…do you swear to tell the truth….”.
 All is going well and it seems as though a divorce is in reach until the judge asks a question like: